jamesoff/simplemonitor/docs/monitors/tls_expiry.rst

     :required: false

     the hostname to send during TLS handshake for SNI.
 Use if you are serving multiple certificates from the same host/port.
 If empty, will just get the default certificate from the server

+..  confval:: timeout

+    :type: int
+    :required: false
+    :default: ``5``

+    the timeout for the socket to connect/receive data, in seconds